 Welcome to the Los Angeles County Youth Suicide Prevention Project website.
-This website has been especially developed for the 80 school districts within Los Angeles County, to provide administrators, staff, parents, and students with the most up-to-date information about the prevention, intervention, and postvention of suicide among our youth.
+This website has been especially developed for the 80 school districts within Los Angeles County, to provide administrators, staff, parents and students with current information about the prevention, intervention and postvention of suicide among our youth.

 Suicide is the second leading cause of death among youth aged 10-24; only accidents occurred more frequently according to the Center for Disease Control (CDC, 2015).
 Each year, suicide continues to claim more youth lives than homicides, heart disease, congenital birth defects, influenza, diabetes, and chronic low respiratory disease combined (CDC, 2015).

 National Suicide Facts - Reported by the CDC in 2015

 American Indians/Alaska Natives adolescents and young adults are more likely to die by suicide than any other ethnic group, followed by Hispanic, Caucasian, and African American students (CDC, 2015).

 Adolescents who experience depression and feelings of hopelessness are at high risk for suicidal behavior.1 Many students who have died by suicide struggled with unmet mental health needs.2 Suicide is preventable and it is important to know the warning signs, risk factors, and to how to refer an individual experiencing suicidal thoughts to resources.
 This website provides information on how to support students experiencing suicidal behavior.